How to Start an Urban Homestead (9 Helpful Tips!)

 How to Start an Urban Homestead?

 Urban homesteading can save you money in the long term.
 However, it can be an expensive lifestyle to start.
-You will likely need to purchase supplies or equipment when getting started, but such investments will prove to be helpful.
+When getting started, you will likely need to purchase supplies or equipment, but such investments will be helpful.

 Here are a few tips to help you begin your urban homesteading journey…